PeterO.Numbers.EFloats

 Return Value:

-An arbitrary-precision number object with the sign reversed from the given number object.
+An arbitrary-precision number object with the sign reversed from the specified number object.

 Exceptions: